arpitingle/Library-of-Ethereum/README.md

 # Library of Ethereum
-Cuarated Collection of Ethereum Ecosystem Resources
+Curated Collection of Ethereum Ecosystem Resources

 ## Table of Contents
 - [Basics](#basics)